-Hello friends, we known very well about the Final Statements and today we will know Meaning and Format of Final Statements.
+All related person of business and accounts known importance of final statements.
+In this article today we will discuss what is the meaning and format of final statements.
 These statements are prepared by each registered dealer at the end of each financial year.
 These final statements used to show “Gross Profit / Gross Loss”, “Net Profit / Net Loss”, “Cost of Goods Sold”, “Financial Position” of your businesses.

 After reading this article you able to know what is the a final accounts and how to preparing this final accounts in specified formats.
 To prepare final accounts you will need to work out the trading account, profit and loss account, and balance sheet.

 You will need all financial information and statements, including sales, purchases, staff costs, bank fees and any other charges related to the business.
 You will also need to know how much money is owed to the business.